oestrich/lyhyt/README.md

 ## Setup

+PostgreSQL is required and should be setup via your package manager or [Postgres.app](https://postgresapp.com/).

+### Via Nix

 Install [the nix package manager](https://nixos.org/download.html#nix-install-macos) by following their multi-user installer.
 Once nix is installed, setup [direnv](https://direnv.net/) by hooking into your shell.

 ```bash